xero/dotfiles/README.md

 **note:** stow can only create a symlink if a config file does not already exist. if a default file was created upon program installation you must delete it first before you can install a new one with stow. this does not apply to directories, only files.

+more notes on using/understanding stow in [this github issue](https://github.com/xero/dotfiles/issues/14).

 # tl;dr
 navigate to your home directory